 Lynnewood Hall - one of the largest abandoned houses in the world

-Designed by multi-millionaire astrophysicist and businessman Steve Huff, Chateau Pensmore is located in the Ozark Mountains.
-The area is not subject to government building regulations.
+Designed by multi-millionaire astrophysicist and businessman Steve Huff, Chateau Pensmore is is one of the largest mansions in the world.
+It is located in the Ozark Mountains and the area is not subject to government building regulations.

 The mansion was an opportunity to experiment with the latest materials.
 Built entirely from energy-saving concrete, the house is reinforced with Helix steel fibers which resist explosions and natural disasters.